aguilarandress/MonteCarloPathTracing/README.md

 # MonteCarloPathTracing

-2D Path tracer with Monte Carlo
+> 2D Path tracer with Python 3 and Monte Carlo method